gravi-ctrl/homelab-blueprint/ctrl_s_master/README.md

 | `KDBX_*_PASSWORD` | Password you'll use to open the final `.kdbx` file in KeePassXC. |
 | `FFS_PATH` | **Windows only.** Path to `FreeFileSync.exe`.
 Can be relative to project root or absolute. |
 | `BW_CLI_PATH` | `src/_tools/bw/bw.exe` on Windows.
 Set to `bw` on Linux if installed globally. |

 ---

+## 🔐 Security & Cleanup

+To prevent API tokens and secret metadata from leaking to your physical disk via unallocated space, the Supervisor scripts perform a **Secure Wipe** on every exit:

+*   **Linux:** Uses `shred -u` to overwrite the temporary `.env` handoff file 3 times with random data before deletion.
+*   **Windows:** Overwrites the temporary `.env` file with dummy data before calling `del`.
+*   **Links:** Junctions and Symlinks are removed instantly on exit, leaving no path for a threat actor to reach the encrypted data.

+---